Rumper/ChallengerAPIRest/README.md

 METHOD POST

-Create a new request in the system, if the email is not registered a new user is created, your phone or address is updated.
+Create a new request in the system, if the email isn't registered a new user is created, your phone or address is updated.

 #### Example